SolraBizna/bad-apsqrt/README.md

 Because rustc\_apfloat implements almost every operation needed for RISC-V floating point emulation, it made my life a lot easier—but that last operation, square root, is important, so I had to implement it myself.
 It would have been faster and easier to use the host's `sqrt` functions for these, and to accept the inconsistencies in emulation, but my emulator is meant to fit in a multiplayer game's logic loop (?!!?!) so it *has* to be deterministic.
 A bad algorithm that is wrong in exactly the same ways on any platform is, therefore, better than a good algorithm that has even the slightest disagreement between platforms.

+I implemented this naive guess-and-check algorithm first, partly to see if I could.
+Once I'd implemented and characterized it, I decided to try implementing Newton-Raphson instead.
+That implementation became the [IEEE APSqRt](https://github.com/SolraBizna/ieee-apsqrt) crate.
+This crate continues to exist for educational purposes, but otherwise, you should really use IEEE APSqRt instead!

 # Algorithm

 This crate implements a very unsophisticated, but simple to understand, algorithm.
 It uses a sort of binary search to *very slowly* refine an initial, terrible estimate of the square root, using only integer addition/subtraction and floating point multiplication.
-I implemented this algorithm because Newton-Raphson went over my head.
-If you don't like my algorithm, I would seriously love it if you would [get in contact with me](mailto:solra@bizna.name) and help me understand a better algorithm (like Newton-Raphson).

 # Accuracy